chrispyth42/DataCollection/README.md

 Contains scripts that collect/aggregate data from various places across the internet

-### newsAggregator.py
+### newsAggregator.py (version 1)
 Reads from multiple news outlets' RSS feeds, and places the news stories into a local SQLite database file.
 Created due to the absolute state of the news nowadays, with the election season coming up.
-Reads from Data/newsSrc.csv for rss feed info
+Reads from Data/newsSrc.csv for rss feed info.
+I was kind of learning as I went when writing this script, and have since made a better version now that I more know what I'm doing

 ### twtterArchiver.py